-Sales in our Rest of World segment increased 23.5 percent, or \$86.7 million compared with the prior year.
-A 29.0 percent increase in sales of A. O. Smith branded products in China to \$371.7 million was the primary source of the increase in sales.
+Sales in our Rest of World segment increased 19.1 percent, or \$86.9 million, in 2012 compared with the prior year.
+A 20.5 percent increase in sales of A. O. Smith branded products in China to \$448.3 million was the primary source of the increase in sales.

 We entered the Chinese water heater market through a joint venture in 1995, buying out our partner three years later.
 Since that time, we have been aggressively expanding our presence while building A. O. Smith brand recognition in the Chinese residential and commercial markets.
-We believe we are one of the leading suppliers of water heaters to the residential market in China, with a broad product offering including electric, gas tankless, heat pump and solar units.
+We believe we are one of the leading suppliers of water heaters to the residential market in China, with a broad product offering including electric, gas, gas tankless, heat pump and solar units.

 In 2008, we established a sales office in India and began importing products specifically designed for India from our Nanjing, China facility.
 We began manufacturing water heaters in India in the second quarter of 2010.
-Our sales in India more than doubled to \$18.1 million in 2011 compared with the prior year.
+Our sales in India increased 10.5 percent to \$20.0 million in 2012.

-In November 2009, we purchased 80 percent of the water treatment business of Tianlong Holding Co., Ltd. of Hong Kong, (Tianlong) and we are operating the business as A. O. Smith (Shanghai) Water Treatment Products Co.
+In 2009, we purchased 80 percent of the water treatment business of Tianlong Holding Co., Ltd. of Hong Kong, (Tianlong) and we are operating the business as A. O. Smith (Shanghai) Water Treatment Products Co.
 Ltd. (SWT).
 We manufacture, and through our current water heater distribution channels, supply water treatment products such as reverse osmosis units to the China residential and commercial markets, as well as export markets throughout the world.
-In the fourth quarter of 2010, we purchased the remaining 20 percent interest in Tianlong and now own 100 percent of the company.
+In 2010, we purchased the remaining 20 percent interest in Tianlong.

 Our primary competitor in China is Haier Appliances, a Chinese company, but we also compete with Ariston, Siemens and Midea in the electric water heater market and Rinnai and Noritz in the gas tankless water heater market.
 Additionally, we compete with numerous other Chinese private and state-owned water heater and water treatment companies in China.
-In India, we compete with Bajaj and MTS-Racold and numerous other companies.
+In India, we compete with Bajaj, MTS-Racold and Venus and numerous other companies.

-In addition we sell water heaters to the European and Middle Eastern markets which are less than three percent of total sales.
+In addition, we sell water heaters to the European and Middle Eastern markets which comprise less than three percent of total company sales.